IEEE Power Electronics Emerging Technology Award

 Presentation: As a rule, the award is presented during ECCE America.
 Taking into account the international character of PELS and its members, it may also be presented at another PELS conference upon mutual agreement.

-The IEEE PELS Society Awards Application System submission site is now closed.
-If you have any questions, please send them to PELS Awards Committee via email@example.com.
+The awards submission site is now closed.
+Submissions for the 2022 Awards cycle will start on 1 January 2022.
+If you have any questions, please send them to PELS Awards Committee via firstname.lastname@example.org.